JoaoRodrigues/interfacea/README.rst

 .. start-description

 interfacea is a Python library to analyze geometric and energetic features of protein interfaces.
-The feature list includes:

-* Fast and flexible graph-based search of functional groups.

-* Identification of several types of atomic interactions (e.g. ionic, hydrogen bonds).

-* Rebuilding missing (heavy) atoms and *in silico* mutagenesis.
+It implements a graph-based functional group representation that allows for fast detection of several types of chemical interactions.
+In addition, interfacea is tightly coupled with `OpenMM <http://openmm.org/>`_ to provide simple modeling and refinement operations on atomic structures under a variety of force fields.

+We welcome contributions and suggestions to our project - please read our `contributing guidelines <CONTRIBUTING.rst>`_.

 .. end-description